Guselkumab

 Immunogenicity

 The immunogenicity of guselkumab was evaluated using a sensitive and drug-tolerant immunoassay.
 In pooled Phase II and Phase III analyses in patients with psoriasis and psoriatic arthritis, 5% (n=145) of patients treated with guselkumab developed antidrug antibodies in up to 52 weeks of treatment.
-Of the patients who developed antidrug antibodies, approximately 8% (n=12) had antibodies that were classified as neutralizing, which equates to 0.4% of all patients treated with guselkumab.
+Of the patients who developed antidrug antibodies, approximately 8% (n=12) had antibodies that were classified as neutralising, which equates to 0.4% of all patients treated with guselkumab.
 In pooled Phase III analyses in patients with psoriasis, approximately 15% of patients treated with guselkumab developed antidrug antibodies in up to 264 weeks of treatment.
-Of the patients who developed antidrug antibodies, approximately 5% had antibodies that were classified as neutralizing, which equates to 0.76% of all patients treated with guselkumab.
-Antidrug antibodies were not associated with lower efficacy or development of injection-site reactions.
+Of the patients who developed antidrug antibodies, approximately 5% had antibodies that were classified as neutralising, which equates to 0.76% of all patients treated with guselkumab.
+Antidrug antibodies were not associated with lower efficacy or development of injection site reactions.

 Cross-check medications